raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 The problem of "flavours of regexen that can recognize themselves" is interesting, but getting there from zero is difficulty without presupposing a lot of knowledge.
 We like to learn (or re-learn) things for ourselves, in a hands-on way, so in this essay we will tackle a much smaller version of this problem:

-> Can a finite state automaton recognize valid finite state automata?
+> Can a finite-state automaton recognize valid finite-state automata?

 We'll need to be a bit more specific.
-Finite state automata can do a lot of things.
-Some finite state automata recognize statements in languages, where the statements consist of ordered and finite collections of symbols.
-We will call these **finite state recognizers**, and we are only concerned with finite state recognizers in this essay.
+Finite-state automata can do a lot of things.
+Some finite-state automata recognize statements in languages, where the statements consist of ordered and finite collections of symbols.
+We will call these **finite-state recognizers**, and we are only concerned with finite-state recognizers in this essay.

-Thus, we will not—of course—ask whether a finite state automaton can be hooked up to cameras and recognize whether a physical scene contains a physical state machine.
-We also will not ask whether a finite state automaton can recognize a `.png` encoding of a diagram, and recognize whether it is a diagram of a valid finite state state machine:
+Thus, we will not—of course—ask whether a finite-state automaton can be hooked up to cameras and recognize whether a physical scene contains a physical state machine.
+We also will not ask whether a finite-state automaton can recognize a `.png` encoding of a diagram, and recognize whether it is a diagram of a valid finite state state machine:

 <div class="mermaid">
   stateDiagram